Want to get updates to your mailbox? 📬

 Within Google Search Console, you can view your crawl stats to see when Google last visited your site.

 To find this information, you can input any URL from your site into the search bar at the top of the page.
-After it has been inspected, you can view your crawl stats under “Coverage,” a tab on the left-hand side of the dashboard.
-You can see the date and time of the last crawl and which Googlebot crawled your site.
+After it has been inspected, you can view your crawl stats under “Page Indexing” and you can see the date and time of the last crawl and which Googlebot crawled your site.
 Google Search Console Crawl Statistics

-According to Google Search Console, Googlebot regularly crawls web content to update its index.
+Googlebot frequently revisits websites to keep its index current.
 How often Google crawls your site is based on links, page rank, and crawling constraints.
 These regular crawls result in changes to SERPs (Search Engine Results Page), which display soon after the index is updated.

 The crawling process is algorithmic.
 In Google’s words, “computer programs determine which sites to crawl, how often and how many pages to fetch from each site.”
 If your site gets a lot of traffic, chances are it has relevant, user-friendly content.
 Sites with high-quality content will get crawled more frequently.
 If your site gets few visitors, Googlebot won’t crawl your site as often.